nathan-barry/nathan.rs/content/notes/os/networking.md

 ## Ports and Sockets
 ***

-At their core, clients and servers exchange data by transmitting streams of bytes over connections.
+Clients and servers exchange data by transmitting streams of bytes over connections.

 Every process in a system is identified uniquely by a port.
-Technically, a port is a 16-bit number that acts as an identifier for a process.
+A port is a 16-bit number that acts as an identifier for a process.

 - **Well-known Port**: Certain ports are designated for specific services.
 For instance, port 80 is primarily associated with web servers.